Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 xml...).
 Of course, if files and metadata are well managed, they can be ingested too.

+If you just want to import folders with various files and metadata, it is recommended to use [Archive Folder], that is simpler to use.

 Examples
 --------

+Examples are included in the directory [tests/suite/_files/], but you can build your own before importing true files and metadata.

 ### Included Example